RaspberryPI – Commands cheat sheet

 pwd

-This command shows you the current absolute (ie complete, outgoing root) path to the directory you are currently in.
+This command shows you the current absolute (i.e. complete, starting from the root directory) path to the directory you are currently in.

 tree

-This command displays the folder structure in the current directory.
+This command shows you the folder structure in the current directory.

-As the name (tree = tree) suggests, the current folder structure is shown starting from the working directory.
-That is, the subfolders in folders are represented as the branches of a tree starting from the root.
-This is easiest to understand by just trying it out. 🙂
+As the name (tree) suggests, the current folder structure is displayed starting from the working directory.
+That is, the subfolders in folders are displayed like the branches of a tree starting from the root.
+This is easiest to understand by just trying it out 🙂 .

 List folder contents